-Philadelphia nursing home neglect lawyers will tell you that abuse can arise from several factors.
+Abuse can arise from several factors.
 Some of the common signs of neglect may include the following:

 Poor personal hygiene.
 Due to their old age and failing health condition, senior citizens may no longer be able to take care of their personal hygiene.
 They already require assistance with dressing up, brushing their teeth, and other personal hygiene issues.
 When the elderly resident is neglected and left on their own, chances are they will not be able to manage their personal hygiene needs.

 Unsanitary living conditions.
 Nursing homes also have the duty to keep living conditions safe and clean.
 Federal law requires that nursing homes should “establish and maintain an infection control program to ensure a safe, sanitary, and comfortable environment for its residents.”
 The law also requires that they must comply with state requirements for safety and security.

 Physical issues due to lack of nutrition.
 Studies have revealed that about 20 percent of international nursing home residents suffer from malnutrition.
 As a result, they could experience different kinds of physical problems such as depression, difficulty swallowing, and dehydration.